The AI-Native Company Blueprint

 What is an "agent"?
 An agent is simply a session type — a label for sessions that share the same read permission group.
 If the company's read permission groups are nested (like security clearance), then each group defines one agent type.
 The word "agent" is a convenient shorthand, not a distinct entity.
 In practice, the only question that matters for any given session is: what read permission group is this session running under?
 Everything else — what it can see, call, write, and log — derives from the answer.

 When humans initiate an interactive session, the session scope is the intersection of all participants' read permission groups.
-Scope is immutable — participants cannot be added mid-session, only removed.
+Scope is immutable — participants may leave mid-session, but new participants can only join a fresh session.
 Autonomous sessions assume a fixed scope defined in the repo.

 Principle 7: Human accountability over company state

 Agents produce work faster than humans can review it.
-The system is designed so humans remain accountable for what enters company state — not by forcing review of everything, but by making the review burden manageable.
+The system keeps humans accountable for what enters company state by making the review burden manageable and well-structured.

-Every action, state transition, credential use, and session is logged with full attribution — who or what did it, in which session, under which permission scope, and when.
-The audit trail is a first-class output of the system, not an afterthought.
+Every AI action — every state transition, credential use, tool invocation, and session — is logged with full attribution: what was done, in which session, under which permission scope, and when.
+The audit trail is a first-class output of the system, built into every layer.

 Session logs are first-class company data — high-churn by nature, stored in the transactional layer alongside issues and work logs.
-They enable full replay of past sessions, post-mortems, and — critically — automated self-correction: future sessions can learn from past ones, evolving agent behavior without human intervention beyond approving the resulting changes.
+They enable post-mortems and — critically — automated self-correction: future sessions can learn from past ones, evolving agent behavior without human intervention beyond approving the resulting changes.

 Example we like — LangSmith.
 LangSmith traces every LLM call and tool invocation in a session: inputs, outputs, latency, token counts, and the full call tree.
 Traces are queryable via API, enabling automated evaluation and regression testing against past sessions.
 This is P8 for the AI layer specifically — and the right mental model for what the full audit trail should look like across all layers of the company.